 The haunting eidolon here is a previous owner of the property, Pierre Antoine Lepardi Jourdan.
 He lost the place in a poker game, circa 1814, and hung himself in remorse in what had been the slave's quarters on the second floor.
-But this casino cat doesn't let a little thing like becoming an incorporeal spirit urinate in his eternity.
-He continues to play in those same upstairs environs that are now decked out as a brothel, as it is believed that one was here during the site's history.
-Called the Seance Lounges, Monsieur Jourdan is encountered as a curtain of light, and not your standard, banal, everyday-mouse apparition.
+But this casino cat doesn't let a little thing like becoming an incorporeal spirit urinate on his eternity.
+He continues to play in these same upstairs environs that are now decked out as a brothel, as it is believed that one was here during the site's history.
+Called the Séance Lounge, Monsieur Jourdan is encountered as a curtain of light, and not your standard, banal, everyday-mouse apparition.

 Muriel's Courtyard Bar